PIK-Team/pik-team.github.io/_posts/2021-05-23-neo4j-unit-with-spock.md

 ### Before a test

 With Spock, we can create a setup method that will prepare te repository for testing.
 In order to do so, you need to define a `setup()` method.
-In my case, I decided to delete all the entries from the repository before each test.
+In my case, I decided to delete all the entries from the repository before each test using the `deleteAll()` method.

-Here's what the overriden method looks like:
+Here's what the method looks like:

 ```
 def setup()
 {
-   wordRepository.deleteAll()
+   repository.deleteAll()
 }
 ```